Rimma Brailovskaya: Biography

 Brailovskaya was daughter of a general.
 In 1898 she married the artist Leonid Brailovsky, who lived in Moscow.
 Known as an independent artist, she participated together with her husband in the implementation of joint projects.
 In 1900 she taught art at Stroganov Moscow State University of Arts and Industry.
 In 1918 the Brailovsky family emigrated, first to Constantinople and then to Belgrade; from 1925 they were settled in Rome.

 Conversion to Catholicism

-Brailovskaya and her husband were Russian Orthodoxes and more later joined to Catholic Church.
+Brailovskaya and her husband were Russian Orthodox and more later joined to Catholic Church.
 The couple were close to the bishops Michel d'Herbigny, Alexander Evreinov and Andrei Katkov.
 In 1933 she participated in the creation of the Museum of Russian religious art at the Congregation for the Oriental Churches in the Vatican, where they exposed Brailovsky's paintings from the series "Visions of Old Russia."
 From 1920 to 1940, her paintings were exhibited in Russicum, where she taught Russian language, this time talking with the poet Vyacheslav Ivanov, Archpriest Alexander Sipiagin and Tatyana Sukhotina-Tolstaya.